 Trading Futures in Australia

-The futures markets offer unique flexibility to traders in Australia.
+The futures trading markets offer unique flexibility to day trading in Australia.
 Living in Australia provides some challenges when trying to access live events in the Northern hemisphere.
 We’re in a vastly different time zone to the majority of the markets, particularly the US.

 If someone in Sydney, for example, wants to day trade stocks on the S&P500/Nasdaq, they’ll be up around midnight doing so.
 The advantage of trading futures in Australia is you can trade the stock index itself during any major session.
 This means you can trade the Asian, European, and US sessions.